Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN

-We can generalize the above expression to high redshifts using the relation \citep[][see Eq.
-11 of that work]{wyithe2002} between the black hole mass and the host dark matter halo mass, $M$ of the galaxy at redshift $z$:
+We can generalize the above expression to high redshifts using the relation between the black hole mass and the host galaxy stellar mass, $M_*$ of the galaxy\footnote{Note that we follow \citet{kormendy2013} in ignoring the distinction between the bulge and total stellar mass when considering the evolution in a statistical sense.}, which is constrained from local observations \citep[][see Sec.
+6.10 and Eq.
+10 of that paper]{kormendy2013} to have the form:

-with $A = 10^{-5.2}$ and $\mu$ being a free parameter. \footnote{Observations suggest the value of $\mu \sim 4-5$, we illustrate results for a fiducial $\mu = 4$ here, but the present results are only weakly affected by changes in $\mu$.} Thus, \eq{lbolmbh} can be rewritten as:
+with an intrinsic scatter of 0.29 dex. {The evolution of the black hole mass - stellar mass relation is assumed to follow a $(1+z)^2$ scaling with redshift.
+Such an evolution is expected from theoretical arguments based on the black hole mass to halo circular velocity ($M_{\rm BH} - v_c$) relation: $M_{\rm BH} \propto v_c^4$ \citep[e.g.,][]{wyithe2002}, with $ v_{\rm c} \propto (1 + z)^{1/2}$, and assuming that the stellar mass to host halo mass relation does not evolve strongly with redshift \citep{behroozi2019}.
+The above scaling is borne out by recent observations \citep[e.g.,][]{caplar2015}. }

+This allows to express the best-fitting relation \eq{lbolmbh}, and its associated scatter, in terms of the stellar mass and redshift of the host galaxy, with the scatter coming from the combination of that in the $L_{\rm Bol} - M_{\rm BH}$ and in the $M_{\rm BH} - M_*$ relations.